• Skip to primary navigation

 Coconut Sugar- I’m using coconut sugar as my sweetener.
 Traditionally Hard Palm Sugar is used, but coconut sugar is widely available and I feel it is similar in taste.

-Dried Shrimp- Dried shrimp can be found at an Asian Market or online here.
-A substitute for this can be regular whole shrimp, boiled just until cooked, and used as a garnish on top of the papaya salad.
+Dried Shrimp- Dried shrimp can be found at an Asian Market or online.
+A substitute for this can be raw shrimp boiled just until cooked, and used as a garnish on top of the papaya salad.

 Mortar and Pestle Method